 As recovering addicts, we strive to be nothing but the best.
-We are well aware of the trouble we have faced in the past so overcoming the obstacles and getting sober have given us nothing but motivation.
+We are well aware of the trouble we have faced in the past, so overcoming the obstacles and getting sober has given us nothing but motivation.

 Because of all the mistakes in our past, we tend to do all that we can to try and be perfect.
 But what is perfection?
 We are often left facing the difficulty of defining something that has no set definition.